quentinleguennec/flutter_health_connect/README.md

 Every data type your app reads or writes needs to be declared using a permission in your manifest.
 For the full list of permissions and their corresponding data types, see [List of data types](https://developer.android.com/guide/health-and-fitness/health-connect/data-and-data-types/data-types).

-To create the declaration, add to regular permissions any of.
+To create the declaration, add to regular permissions any of:
 ```xml
 <uses-permission android:name="android.permission.health.READ_ACTIVE_CALORIES_BURNED"/>
 <uses-permission android:name="android.permission.health.WRITE_ACTIVE_CALORIES_BURNED"/>